QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/_general/index.md

 #### Activities and fragments

+Applications are made of **activities**.
+An activity is most of the time a screen of an application <small>(ex: the login screen)</small>.

-Android apps are made of **activities**.
-An activity typically corresponds to a specific task or user interaction such as displaying a login screen.
+In practice, an activity typically corresponds to a specific task or user interaction <small>(ex: we may group the register and login screen in one activity)</small>.

+Activities are associated with **one** "screen".
+When we choose to display multiple screens during one activity, we can use fragments.

-Activities can have one unique view or they can have multiple views through **fragments**.
-A fragment is a modular reusable UI component.
+A **fragment** is a modular reusable UI component <small>("screens", menubar...)</small>.

-**Example** 🔥: an activity for a checkout process could swap between a shipping information and a payment method fragment.
-Otherwise, you could have one activity for shipping and one for payment.
+👉 You can create apps without any fragments.
+Using fragments is a choice based on stuff like data handling, code reuse, modularity...

+➡️ See also: Single Activity Pattern.

+#### Activity/Fragment life-cycle

+Both activities and fragments have a life-cycle which we need to be familiar with in order to know where we will write our code.

+For instance, code to handle an event, such as a click on a button, would be in `onCreate()` <small>(activity)</small> or `onViewCreated()` <small>(fragment)</small>.
 </div><div>

 #### View and ViewGroups